 Know the requirements

 First, the requirements.
 I’ve written about these before, and I encourage you to take a moment and review that post.
-IBLCE requires exam candidates to complete 90 hours of Lactation-focused education, and Health Sciences courses as well as the clinical hours in order to be eligible to sit for the exam.
+IBLCE requires exam candidates to complete 95 hours of Lactation-focused education and communication, and health science courses as well as the clinical hours in order to be eligible to sit for the exam.
 But they do not specify the order in which those should be completed.

 IBLCE recognizes that some exam candidates already have clinical experience

 Many people who apply for the IBLCE exam already work in a clinical field, doing the job for which they are qualified — a nurse, for example, or a dietitian.
 So it makes sense that the IBLCE doesn’t mandate the order for meeting academic or clinical requirements.
 But the folks who are pursuing their IBCLC certification without a health care background, through Pathway 3, are left to figure out their own order for meeting the requirements.
 That doesn’t mean “anything goes.”
 I can (and often do) recommend an order — but first let me tell you why this is my recommendation.

 It’s a rule of thumb, in education and profession, that learners should come to know the “theory” of a thing before they engage in it professionally.
 For example, my husband Dave was required to prove his mastery of engineering theory by earning a degree before he could test to become a “professional engineer” or to hold a job as an engineer.
 Aspiring electricians attend trade schools that provide courses in electrical theory, circuitry, mathematics, wiring, motor controls and more before getting an electrician apprenticeship.
 Doctors take courses for years — many years — before giving clinical care, even with direct supervision, as an intern.